SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 2: Override methods to customize dashboard layout

-The `BaseDashboard` class provides some methods that you can override to customize the dashboard layout.
-The following table lists the methods that you can override.
+You have the ability to customize the layout of the dashboard by overriding certain methods provided by the `BaseDashboard` class.
+The table below outlines the methods that can be overridden:

 | Methods     | Function                             |
 | ----------- | ------------------------------------ |
 | `styling()` | Customize the style of the dashboard |
 | `layout()`  | Define widgets layout                |

-Here is an example to customize the dashboard layout.
+Here is an example of how to customize the layout of a dashboard.

 ```css
 .your-dashboard-layout {